John G. Crommelin: Political activity

+In 1964, American Nazi Party leader George Lincoln Rockwell informed the FBI that Crommelin had been part of an alleged conspiracy by right-wing former U.S. military officers to overthrow the federal government.

 During the United States presidential election of 1968 he ran for the Democratic nomination in the New Hampshire primary, winning only 186 (0.34%) of the votes.

-Legacy and personal life
+Personal life and legacy

 Crommelin married Lillian E. Tapley in 1930.
 They had two daughters and one son.

 USS Crommelin, commissioned in 1983 as the twenty-eighth ship of the Oliver Hazard Perry class of guided-missile frigates, is named for John G. and his four brothers.
-The brothers are the only group of five siblings to graduate from the US Naval Academy, further highlighted by all five serving combat duty during World War II.
+The brothers are the only group of five siblings to graduate from the US Naval Academy, further highlighted by all five serving combat duty in World War II.